 Where does the term ‘Hoppings’ come from?

-- Another idea stems from the clothing which the travellers used to wear-old, sack-like tops and pants.
-Clothing often became infested with fleas from the animals that travelled with the fair.
+- Another idea stems from the clothing which the travellers wear-old, sack-like tops and pants, clothing often became infested with fleas from the animals they travelled with.
 People were often seen ‘jumping’ or ‘hopping’ about, itching from the bites they received.

 - Or the name may derive from the Anglo-Saxon word ‘hoppen’ meaning funfair.